rwaldron/tc39-notes/es8/2017-03/mar-23.md

 YK: Does `==` ever `throw` right now?

-WH: Yes, that's an argument for defining the values of mixed comparisons such as a`nInteger < anNumber` and `anInteger == aNumber` to their exact mathematical results instead of throwing.
+WH: Yes, that's an argument for defining the values of mixed comparisons such as `anInteger < anNumber` and `anInteger == aNumber` to their exact mathematical results instead of throwing.

 YK: There's a specific invariant that `== null` never throws, but `==` in other cases does  not neccessarily follow that same rule.

 AWB: Both `==` and `===` are defined by type enumeration of the two arguments.
-Two of those types are the type null and undefined. those could be special.
+Two of those types are the type null and undefined.
+Those could be special.

-MM: What I'm saying is that they should be special with regard to `null` and `undefined` not with regard to other integers.
+MM: What I'm saying is that they should be special with regard to `null` and `undefined` not with regard to other Integers.

 DE: I think that for comparing with `undefined` and `null` the expectation is that it would return `false` and not `throw`.